 Know before you go: The museum will be open Friday through Sunday.
-The museum is offering free admission through August 2, reserve your free tickets in advance or purchase tickets for a later date.
+Reserve your tickets in advance.
 Walk-in admissions will only be available for the next admission slot with capacity.
 Masks that cover your mouth and nose are required.
 Cash will not be accepted and bag/coat checks are closed.

 Get your CityPASS

 Planning a future trip to Chicago?
 Experience the city’s famous attractions at a 50% savings with Chicago CityPASS.
 Take your time and enjoy each attraction with 9 consecutive days to use your tickets.
 Rest assured that should your plans change, you’re covered by flexible 365-day risk-free returns.
 Trusted by 23 million travelers for 23 years.
 Includes prepaid admission to 5 must-see attractions: